qvarnstr0m/TimeReportAPI/README.md

 + Async/Await pattern is used for non-blocking database operations.

 ## Potential Limitations and Areas for Improvement
-+ Error Handling: The current error handling approach in the application involves returning a generic error message for every exception.
++ Error Handling: The current error handling approach in the application in places involves returning a generic error message for every exception.
 However, the specifics of an exception can be quite varied.
 Therefore, a more comprehensive and context-aware error handling mechanism might be more beneficial for both developers and users.

 + Logging: The application currently writes exceptions to the console.
 While this is useful during development, in a production environment it's better to log to a more permanent and easily accessible location, such as a file or a logging service.
 A robust logging system can help you troubleshoot and understand application behavior.